WindRush/manual-sass-demo/README.md

 SassLibSDK.login(sfg6) /* call after login，@param sfg6 is your token*/
 SassLibSDK.logout() /*call after logout*/
 ```
-#### 2. you should nested the PermanentContractFragment into your Activity like this:
+#### 2. you should nested the Saas Fragment into your Activity like this:
 ```kotlin
 class SassMainActivity : AppCompatActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)
         setContentView(R.layout.activity_fragment_container)